Arizona Labor Laws Guide

 Arizona’s Under 20 Minimum Wage (for employees under 20 years old) is $4.25 per hour for the first 90 days of employment.

-In addition, the city of Flagstaff has a higher minimum wage than the state minimum, and it is $17.40 per hour.
-When it comes to the minimum wage for tipped employees in Flagstaff, it amounts to $15.90 per hour.
+In addition, the city of Flagstaff has a higher minimum wage than the state minimum: $17.85 per hour.
+The minimum wage for tipped employees in Flagstaff is $16.85 per hour.

 ARIZONA MINIMUM WAGE | ||